gf355/COVID-19-information/README.md

 # Sign this petition

 We are currently running a campaign to get recognition for the fact that COVID-19 is airborne.
-Please sign this petition: https://www.change.org/p/world-health-organization-who-who-must-raise-the-alarm-to-the-dangers-of-aerosol-transmission
+Please sign [this petition](https://www.change.org/p/world-health-organization-who-who-must-raise-the-alarm-to-the-dangers-of-aerosol-transmission).

 # Technology used